LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Displays the channel name, and also allows the name to be changed.
 A flashing underline is shown at the current text insertion position, which will initially be after the last text character of the name.
-Pressing the appropriate button on the numerical keypad, enters numbers and letters. e.g. The "2" button, initially enters 2, but immediatly pressing "2" again enters the letter "A"
+Pressing the appropriate button on the numerical keypad, enters numbers and letters. e.g. The "2" button, initially enters 2, but immediately pressing "2" again enters the letter "A"
 Pressing SK2 + Left, deletes a character.

 #### RX<!-- linebreak -->